da-nial/MapReduce-Exercises/README.md

 # Map-Reduce Exercises
-This repository contains solutions for three Hadoop map-reduce exercises.
-They were the third assignment in my undergraduate cloud computing course.
+This repository contains solutions for three Hadoop map-reduce exercises, which were completed as the third assignment of my undergraduate Cloud Computing course.

 You can find the full project description in [instructions.pdf](instructions.pdf) and [report.pdf](report.pdf) (in Persian).
+In the following section, you will find a summary of the assignment's instructions.

 ## Dataset